 The Many Flavors of Guinness

-Guinness Draught: Dispensed by Nitro
+Why Is Guinness Dispensed by Nitro?

 Today’s Guinness draught (draft, in American) is a relatively recent evolution.
-In 1959, Guinness developed a unique nitrogen dispensing system which results in finer, smaller bubbles than a conventional draft system, ensuring a creamier, smoother drink with a distinctive blond head.
+In 1959, Guinness developed a unique nitrogen dispensing system that results in finer, smaller bubbles than a conventional draft system, ensuring a creamier, smoother drink with a distinctive blond head.
 Craft brewers in the US and beyond have adopted nitro taps for many beers, to achieve a subtler texture and evenly distributed flavors, in contrast to a prickly, aroma-forward carbon-dioxide-drawn beer.

 What’s the difference between porter and stout?
-The question inspires spirited debate.

 Stout is a direct descendant of porter.
 In the 1700s, “stout” referred to any variation which was bolder, bigger, and higher alcohol, much as “lite” means the opposite today.

 From an 1810 book on commerce: "Porter may be divided into two classes, namely brown-stout and porter properly so-called … Brown-stout is only a fuller-bodied kind of porter than that which serves for ordinary drinking.
 A great deal of this is exported to America and the West Indies."